UACS210Spring2018/PA-and-Section-Writeups/PA9-GardenGUI/README.md

 button to show the results of that command.

 Another interesting aspect of PA9 is that you will be continuing to refine the Garden simulation code.
-Some of your code will cahnge and some of the code from PA8 and PA6 should be removed in PA9.
+Some of your code will change and some of the code from PA8 and PA6 should be removed in PA9.